sancriuse/DailyChefIntelliJi/README.md

 - As a user, I want to view my recipes in my catalog.
 - As a user, I want to Search and filter through the catalog based on settings like name.
 -
-- As a user, I want to save my catalogue to file.
+- As a user, I want to save my catalog to file.
-- As a user, I want to load my catalogue from file.
+- As a user, I want to reload from file and resume exactly where I left off.